 In the performing world, in the past there has been a stigma attached to dance teachers as ‘people who couldn’t make it as performers’.
 Having been a performer, I don’t believe just anyone can become a teacher.
 Teachers need to have interpersonal skills, anatomical knowledge, the creativity to inspire and the education and qualifications to support what they’re teaching.
 I still attend classes to maintain my skills and courses to ensure correct and safe methods of teaching.
 There is a responsibility to give students a rounded education and not just teach by numbers.
 Each personality and physique needs careful attention and nurture to not get injured or scarred.
 We have to inspire, show passion for performing, give them a purpose for coming to class each week.

-Since becoming a teacher I’ve laughed so hard, learnt so much, and have been challenged beyond belief but I welcome these challenges.
+Since becoming a teacher I’ve laughed so hard, learned so much, and have been challenged beyond belief but I welcome these challenges.
 They’re my students lives that I am influencing, shaping and hopefully creating fond childhood memories that they will recall as I do with Miss Shipton.